Hans-Bananendans/Astrodynamics-Companion/README.md

 If you went through the optional steps, the Community Plugin tab in the Option panel should look like this:
 ![installation1.png](./media/installation1.png)
 And that's it, you should now be good to go
 ___

+## Dark mode
+This companion is set up in such a way that **it does not matter whether you use light or dark mode**.
+All the figures use colours and shades that have enough contrast to see on light or dark backgrounds.
+My preference is to use dark mode, as it is easier on the eyes at night, but feel free to take your pick.

+___
 ## Using this companion